MARVIN KRISLOV

 ask this Court to resolve the question whether the district

-court, having concluded that the LS&A’s current admissions
+court, having concluded that the LS&As current admissions

 system was lawful while its prior admissions systems were